-- if you have any liver problems or have been told that any drugs you are taking can cause liver problems - if you have previously experienced diarrhoea following the use of antibiotics; - if you are pregnant and have been told that you have a sexually transmitted disease called syphilis.
+- as combining these drugs can sometimes cause serious disturbances in heart rhythm.
+Consult vour doctor for advice on alternative medicines vou can take instead. - you have abnormally low levels of potassium or magnesium in your blood (hypomagnesaemia or hypokalaemia). - you or someone in your family has a history of heart rhythm disorders (ventricular cardiac arrhythmia or torsades de pointes) or an abnormality of the electrocardiogram (electrical recording of the heart) called "long QT syndrome". - simvastatin (used to lower cholesterol and triglycerides (types of fat) in the blood); - tolterodine (used for treating overactive bladder with symptoms of urinary frequency, urgency, and leakage); - are taking colchicine (used for treatment of gout and arthritis) whilst taking erythromycin as this may cause serious side effects; - have any liver problems or have been told that any drugs you are taking can cause liver problems; - have previously experienced diarrhoea following the use of antibiotics; - are pregnant and have been told that you have a sexually transmitted disease called syphilis.
 In this case erythromycin may not be effective for preventing the transfer of this infection to your baby.
 Consult your doctor before receiving erythromycin.
-Alternatively, if you were treated for early stages of syphilis during your pregnancy, and your child is under 1 year and is prescribed erythromycin, consult your doctor before giving erythromycin to your child; - if you suffer from a condition called myasthenia gravis, which causes muscle weakness; consult your doctor before receiving erythromycin if you are taking erythromycin with 'statins' such as simvastatin or lovastatin (used to lower cholesterol) as serious side effects can occur; - if you are taking other medicines which are known to cause serious disturbances in heart rhythm. - if you have heart problems.
+Alternatively if you were treated for early stages of syphilis during your pregnancy, and your child is under 1 year and is prescribed erythromycin, consult your doctor before giving erythromycin to your child; - are treating a young child with antibiotics and they are irritable or vomit when fed, you should contact your physician immediately; - suffer from a condition called myasthenia gravis, which causes muscle weakness; consult your doctor before receiving erythromycin; - are taking erythromycin with 'statins' such as simvastatin or lovastatin (used to lower cholesterol) as serious side effects can occur;